General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Based on McDonalds’ official web site, what number of energy does an everyday Massive Mac include?
+- In accordance with McDonalds’ official web site, what number of energy does an everyday Massive Mac comprise?
 (Settle for to the closest 10)

-- What are the 2 important elements of a Darkish and Stormy cocktail?
+- What are the 2 major substances of a Darkish and Stormy cocktail?

 - Identify the 2019 winner of the Nice British Bake Off.